Direct and inverse results for popular differences in trees of positive dimension: Introduction

 \subsection{Organisation of the paper}

-In Section \ref{Markov_processes} we describe the combinatorial and dynamical setup.
-In Section \ref{Correspondence_principle} we establish Furstenberg--Weiss correspondence principles relating the density of a finite configuration appearing in $T$ and quantities defined on the associated dynamical system.
-In Section \ref{Direct_Theorems} we prove Theorem \ref{first_direct_thm} and its extension to $D^{r,2}$.
-In Section \ref{Inverse_theorems_measure} we prove inverse theorems for sets of return times in measure-preserving systems.
-In Section \ref{inverse_theorems_trees} we prove inverse theorems for popular difference sets for trees (Theorems \ref{first_inverse_thm_trees}, \ref{second_inverse_thm_trees}, and \ref{third_inverse_thm_trees}).
-In Appendix \ref{appendix} we prove a stability-type extension of Theorem \ref{second_inverse_thm_measure}.
+After describing the combinatorial and dynamical background (Section \ref{Markov_processes}) and establishing Furstenberg--Weiss correspondence principles (Section \ref{Correspondence_principle}), in Section \ref{Direct_Theorems} we prove lower bounds for the densities of popular differences for trees.
+We then use inverse theorems for sets of return times in measure-preserving systems (Section \ref{Inverse_theorems_measure} and Appendix \ref{appendix}) to prove inverse theorems for these lower bounds (Section \ref{inverse_theorems_trees}).